I’ve found the best PS5 Black Friday 2025 deals to shop now

 When is Black Friday 2025?

-The main Black Friday event takes place on Friday 28 November – the day after Thanksgiving in the US – but discounts tend to start popping up well before then and will continue through the weekend into Cyber Monday (1 December) and beyond.
-Be sure to check back in with this page as the sale approaches, as I’ll be updating it with the latest and greatest deals as soon as they go live.
+Black Friday officially takes place on Friday 28 November (the day after Thanksgiving in the US), but you don’t need to wait until then to nab a discount.
+Deals have already started and will continue right through until Cyber Monday (1 December) and beyond to Boxing Day sales.
+If you’ve got a PS5 on your wishlist, keep checking back on this page for the best prices at the sale approaches, as I’ll be updating it with the latest and greatest deals as soon as they go live.

 What PS5 deals can you expect on Black Friday?